galtproject/galtproject-docs/en/Whitepaper.md

 Galt Protocol is a consistent geospatial registry of land and real estate (which can be used for trading, rental, creating CDP's or taking loans ), system of multisigs for storing and managing public budgets and self-governance and  voting system to define society rules by direct or delegative voting.

 ### Protocol Overview
-![gp galt protocol essentials](https://github.com/galtspace/galtproject-docs/blob/master/images/GP%20Galt%20Protocol%20Essentials_Part_1.png)

 Property owners using The Protocol Oracles can create a Property Token - ERC721 SPACE Token.
 Each token represents land plot or a part of the building floor.
-Property Owners can create Comminity, one or several Delegative Community Multisigs, elect multisigs managers, create a set of Community Rules by direct or Delegative Voting.
+Property Owners can create community, one or several Delegative Community Multisigs, elect multisigs managers, create a set of Community Rules by direct or delegative voting.

+![gp galt protocol essentials](https://github.com/galtspace/galtproject-docs/blob/master/images/GP%20Galt%20Protocol%20Essentials_Part_1.png)